mezzio/mezzio-skeleton/readme.md

 - Add a ``--configure`` parameter to run the installer.
 The installer should only run its configuration if this parameter is detected or on the first run, otherwise it should use previous user selections.
 - User config is saved in the same dir as the installer script.
 Not sure if this is good practice.
 - Should the ``filp/whoops`` error handler an option?
 I think it's for development only right?
+- Add ability to choose "none"
+- Add ability to write in a package name (in the "composer require" format) to use.